ton-community/ton-docs/docs/v3/guidelines/ton-connect/guidelines/developers.md

 Python SDK for TON Connect 2.0.
 An analogue of the `@tonconnect/sdk` library.

-Use it to connect your app to TON wallets via TonConnect protocol.
+Use it to connect your app to TON wallets via TON Connect protocol.

 ```bash
 pip3 install pytonconnect